Model complexity

 plotExtreme(m, comp = 2:3, res = m$res$test, main = "Extreme plot (test)")

-As you can see, in case of calibration set, the points are lying withing confidence ellipse for both \(A = 2\) and \(A = 3\).
+As you can see, in case of calibration set, the points are lying within the confidence ellipse for both \(A = 2\) and \(A = 3\).
 However for the test set, the picture is quite different.
 In case of \(A = 2\) most of the points are inside the interval, but for \(A = 3\) all of them are clearly outside.

 We hope these new tools will make the use of PCA more efficient.